SOCIAL STUDIES CURRICULUM

 This course completes the two-year state requirement for Global Studies and is an analysis of the physical, cultural, economic and historical aspects of the world from the 1500’s to the present time.
 All the students are required to take the Regents exam at the end of the two-year sequence.

-UNITED STATES HISTORY Course #330 Credit: 1.0
+UNITED STATES HISTORY (Required) Course #330 Credit: 1.0

 This course approaches the study of United States History from the view of class, ethnicity, gender, race and foreign policy.
 Particular attention is given to the role of women in United States History.
 Students are prepared to take the New York State Regents exam in U.S. History.